 Tucannon River Wind Farm, Washington, United States of America

-Touted to be one of the biggest wind projects owned by PGE, the Tucannon River wind farm will produce clean renewable energy that will be sufficient to serve around 84,000 homes in western Oregon.
+Touted to be one of the biggest wind projects owned by PGE, the Tucannon River wind farm produces clean renewable energy that is sufficient to serve around 84,000 homes in western Oregon.
 The total project cost is estimated to reach $500m.

-Construction works for the project started in September 2013 and are expected to be completed in 2015.
-The wind turbines installation is expected to commence in 2014.
-The project is expected to generate approximately 300 construction jobs and 18 permanent jobs during operations and maintenance phase.
+Construction works for the project started in September 2013 and the wind farm became operational in December 2014.
+The project generated approximately 300 jobs during construction and 18 permanent jobs during the operations and maintenance phase.

 Background to Tucannon River wind project